 Incidents of road rage are increasingly common and can escalate quickly.
 If caught up in such an incident you should endeavour to maintain a calm demeanour.

 Drivers involved in a motor vehicle accident, no matter how minor, are required to remain at the scene until traffic police (tel: 911) have attended.
 You should only leave the scene if your personal safety is threatened.

 Police perform random security checks of vehicles on Jordanian highways.
 You are advised to carry identification documents to present at checkpoints.

-In May 2014 US Government personnel driving west from the Jordan-Iraq border area were chased by unknown assailants believed to be part of a criminal gang.
 We advise Australians to exercise a high degree of caution if travelling along Highway 10 east of the intersection with Highway 5.
 This desert area is remote and even routine vehicle breakdowns can be dangerous.

 Unexploded munitions, including landmines, are still a danger along Jordan’s borders.
 Known minefields are usually fenced and marked, but these warnings may not be obvious.

 Women should avoid travelling alone, particularly at night.
 Serious assaults by taxi drivers on lone female passengers have been reported.
 Where possible, women should avoid sitting in the front seat of a taxi.
 You should pay attention to your immediate surroundings and exercise judgement.

 The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, you should use another provider.